-Anne Novis MBE
+Anne Novis MBE (Chair)

 Anne has have been involved as a trustee of several national and local Deaf and disabled peoples organisations for over twenty years.
 Leading on hate crime, independent living, developing many projects and responding issues that affect us as well as setting up organisations.

 She received an MBE for services to disabled people in the Queens News Years Honours list in 2012 for raising awareness and initiating constant campaigning on Disability Hate Crime for over two decades.